 Play around with colboxes to your hearts content, then test out your creation in game.

-Return your player to the idle state, pause the game, and select your player.
+Return your player to the idle state, return to edit mode, and select your player.

 Notice how the player state debug information says

-This means the Idle action has only 1 frame and the player is currently on that one frame.
+This means the Idle action has Y frames and the player is currently on frame X.

-0 refers to the first frame as that is easier to work with when scripting.
+0 refers to the first frame as that is easier to work with when programming.

 As you are editing your fighter you will want to manually control the camera to better see your fighter.
-Zoom in and out with the scroll wheel on your mouse.
-Reposition the camera with middle click.
-To give control of the camera back to Canon Collision press Backspace.
+Middle click to pan the camera.
+Scroll to zoom the camera.
+Press Backspace to return control of the camera to the game.

 Press '~' to open the command line in Canon Collision.

 We use the help command to learn what an object can do and what other objects it contains.
 By looking under the Accessors section, we can see that the package contains entities, stages, meta, and rules.
 Lets further investigate entities.

 Run the command: